Ladies First is the Dingman Center for Entrepreneurship’s commitment to increase the number of women involved in entrepreneurship at UMD.

 Jasmine Snead '18: Aurora Tights

-Aurora Tights is an athletic brand that designs figure skating gear for an array of tones, complexions, and sizes.
+Aurora Tights is an athletic brand that designs performance sports gear for an array of tones, complexions, and sizes.

 Natalie Urban '18 and Yinyin Liao '18: Project Girl